RAG performance optimization

 To learn more about prompt optimization methods, see Prompt engineering.

-If you want the results returned by your application to be based strictly on the knowledge retrieved from the knowledge base, and to exclude the influence of the model's own general knowledge, you can set the answer scope to Knowledge base only when you edit the application.
+If you want the results returned by your Model Studio application to be strictly based on the knowledge retrieved from the knowledge base, and to exclude the influence of the model's own general knowledge, you can set the answer scope to Knowledge Base Only when you edit the application.

 For cases where no relevant knowledge is found in the knowledge base, you can also set a fixed, automatic reply.